olafrv/fence_vmware_soap/README.md

 -> VMWareVCenter (SOAP Web Service, Authentication, Search, Triggering)<br>
 -> VMWare ESXi Hypervisor (Virtual Machine On/Off).<br>

-IMPORTANT: Right now the plugin not permits declaring two diferent VMWare VCenter devices for fencing the same list of cluster nodes.
+<b>IMPORTANT:</b> Right now the plugin not permits declaring two diferent VMWare VCenter
+devices for fencing the same list of cluster nodes.
 But could be tested and implemented changing the attribute "unique" to "false" for the "hostlist" parameter in the plugin XML definition schema.